fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/swot/what-is-swot-analysis.md

 series: "swot"
 seriesTitle: "SWOT Analysis"
 related: ["mxzxdguji8", "meebjnw1ox", "y62dvrtos5"]
+extract: "Before taking a strategic step, it helps to pause and see the current situation as clearly as possible.
+SWOT analysis offers a simple but powerful way to do that-if the answers are honest, genuine, and interpreted carefully.
+Strengths, weaknesses, opportunities, and threats may seem familiar at first glance, yet the real value appears when these findings are grouped, questioned, and turned into insight.
+Because sometimes the greatest risk is not outside; it is the weakness we leave untouched."
 ---
 # What is SWOT Analysis?

 SWOT analysis is an important tool that shows a company, organization, or individual's current situation.
 It's something I strongly recommend everyone knows and applies because it's performed before taking a strategic step and makes the current state visible.

 So, what are the points that make it so important, or what contributes to its importance?
 Firstly, its ease of implementation is a key feature.
-All that’s needed is to provide **genuine** and **honest** answers to the questions within the analysis.
+All that's needed is to provide **genuine** and **honest** answers to the questions within the analysis.
 Another crucial point is that it reveals not only environmental interactions but also the effects of internal dynamics.

 To avoid disrupting the rhythm of the text, I'll use the term _**implementer**_ to refer to the party conducting the analysis instead of repeatedly saying _companies, corporations, organizations, and individuals._